OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 TRUE, the ``MHK`` flag in the AeroDyn or OpenFAST driver input file must be set to 1 or 2 to indicate an MHK turbine is being modeled.

-Set the ``Buoyancy`` flag to TRUE to calculate buoyant loads on the blades, tower, nacelle, and hub of an MHK turbine or FALSE to disable this calculation.
-If ``Buoyancy`` is TRUE, the ``MHK`` flag in the AeroDyn or OpenFAST driver input file must be set to 1 or 2 to indicate an MHK turbine is being modeled.

 Set the ``CompAA`` flag to TRUE to run aero-acoustic calculations.
 This option is only available for ``WakeMod = 1`` or ``2`` and is not available for an MHK turbine.
 See section :numref:`AeroAcoustics` for information on how to